 The United States has been very fortunate that this decade has been financial crisis and recession-free this decade, but this fortuitousness is not likely to last indefinitely.
-250,000 new jobs per month is the standard that most economists use as a measure of jobs needed for a healthy U.S. economy.
-Measured against the 250,000 new jobs per month standard, the U.S. labor force is 26% short in the number of new jobs needed.
-In terms of raw numbers over the last 90 months since the beginning of this decade, the United States has produced 184,733 jobs per month.
+Measured against the 250,000 new jobs per month standard, the U.S. labor force is 27% short in the number of new jobs needed.
+In terms of raw numbers since the beginning of this decade, the United States has produced 181,516 jobs per month.